HenrikSamuelsson/reading-engineering-secure-devices/README.md

 *Ripple20* - set of vulnerabilities in a software library that implements a TCP/IP stack

-*search space* - The number of tries an attacker have to make to break the security algorithm, related to security level, 128 bits security level means 2^128 tries
+*search space* - the number of tries an attacker have to make to break the security algorithm, related to security level, 128 bits security level means 2^128 tries

 *security by obscurity* - a security anti pattern based on having security by hiding details about a systems with intention to enhance security

-*security level* Property of a cryptographic algorithm indicated by a certain bit length, 64-bit, 128-bit, and so on
+*security level* property of a cryptographic algorithm indicated by a certain bit length, 64-bit, 128-bit, and so on

 *spoofing* - impersonate an entity